Gabriel Neves

-Gabriel Neves Perdomo (born 11 August 1997) is a Uruguayan professional footballer who plays as a defensive midfielder for Brazilian club São Paulo and the Uruguay national team.
+Gabriel Neves Perdomo (born 11 August 1997) is a Uruguayan professional footballer who plays as a defensive midfielder for Argentine club Estudiantes.

 Club career

 Nacional

 A youth academy graduate of Nacional, Neves made his professional debut on 3 February 2018 in a 4–2 win against Montevideo City Torque.

 São Paulo

 On 30 August 2021, Neves joined Campeonato Brasileiro Série A club São Paulo until December 2022.

 International career

 On 9 November 2020, Neves received maiden call-up to Uruguay national team as a replacement for injured Federico Valverde.
 He made his debut four days later in a 3–0 win against Colombia.